JaydenL33/bio-relationship-extraction/src/frontend/README.md

 ```
 python-streamlit-neo4j-api-app
 ├── app.py                # Main entry point of the Streamlit application
-├── utils                 # Utility functions for API and database connections
+├── helper                # Helper functions for application
-│   ├── api_connector.py  # Functions to connect to the API
+│   ├── api.py            # Functions to connect to the API
-│   └── db_connector.py   # Functions to connect to the Neo4J database
+│   └── neo4j_connector.py # Functions to connect to the Neo4J database
+├── utils                 # Additional utility functions
 ├── config.py             # Configuration settings for API and database
 ├── requirements.txt      # List of dependencies
 └── README.md             # Documentation for the project